jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 ## A Little More About Bundler and Gemfiles

 A Gemfile is a list of dependencies required by your Ruby project.
 Bundler is a special Gem and acts like a package manager and virtual environment.
-If you are familiar with Python and Pip, you can think of a Gemfile similar to a requirements.txt and Bundler similar to Pip.
+If you are familiar with Python and Pip, you can think of a Gemfile as being similar to a requirements.txt and Bundler akin to Pip.
 However, we can also use bundler to execute commands using the current environment by prefixing the command with `bundle exec`.
 If you wish, do the following.

 1. Change the Gemfile to use a different version of Jekyll.
 For example, change it from `gem "jekyll", "~> 4.3.2"` to `gem "jekyll", "~> 3.9.1"`.
 2. Run `bundle install`.